 The new covenant includes all of these and goes much, much further.
-Under the new covenant the eternal moral law of God is inscribed for eternity on our mind and heart.
+Under the new covenant, the eternal moral law of God is inscribed for eternity on our minds and hearts.
 It is written line upon line, statute upon statute, until we become the flesh made the Word of God.
 Thus the demands on us for moral change are infinitely great.

 What unbelievable error is being preached in America at this time!

 First of all, you must understand that in the last days scoffers will come, scoffing and following their own evil desires.
 (II Peter 3:3)